The meaning of transition signals

 Moroccan touristic landmarks are not only attractive but also amazing.

-The pair “not only/but also” connects two adjectives, attractive and amazing
+The pair “not only/but also” connects two adjectives, attractive and amazing.

 It gives equal importance to the ideas which are: attractiveness and magnificence of the Moroccan touristic landmarks